Baladhinesh07/Uber-Data-analysis-/README.md

 # Uber-Data-analysis-
-This dashboard developed using Powerbi and exel
+This dashboard developed using Powerbi and excel